-transaction monitoring), and support the II's decision whether to enter into the business relationship.
+the customer risk assessment 11 , which determines the level and type of ongoing monitoring (including ongoing CDD and transaction monitoring), and support the II's decision whether to enter into the business relationship.
 As the customer risk profile will change over time, an II should review and update the risk assessment of a customer from time to time, particularly during ongoing monitoring.
 2.14 Similar to other parts of the AML/CFT Systems, an II should adopt an RBA in the design and implementation of its customer risk assessment framework, and the complexity of the framework should be commensurate with the nature and size of the II's business, and should be designed based on the results of II's institutional ML/TF risk assessment.
-In general, the customer risk assessment framework will include customer risk factors; country risk factors; and product, service, transaction or delivery/distribution channel risk factors .
-2.15 An II should keep records and relevant documents of its customer risk assessments so that it can demonstrate to the IA, among others: (a) how it assesses the customer's ML/TF risks; and (b) the extent of CDD measures and ongoing monitoring is appropriate based on that customer's ML/TF risks.
+In general, the customer risk assessment framework will include customer risk factors; country risk factors; product/service/transaction risk factors and delivery/distribution channel risk factors 12 . s.20(1)(b)(ii), Sch.
+2 2.15 An II should keep records and relevant documents of its customer risk assessments so that it can demonstrate to the IA, among others: (a) how it assesses the customer's ML/TF risks; and (b) the extent of CDD measures and ongoing monitoring is appropriate based on that customer's ML/TF risks.

-&lt;sup>11 Further guidance can be found in Chapter 4.
+This is sometimes also called a "customer risk profile".
+Further guidance can be found in Chapter 4.